bdellaterra/bzb/README.md

 alt-o       | toggle sort (o)rder ascending/descending                             | toggle-sort-order
 ctrl-alt-i  | restore (i)nitial view/sort settings                                 | initial-settings
 alt-v       | toggle visibility of pre(v)iew pane                                  | toggle-preview
-ctrl-alt-l  | (l)oad session from file named at prompt                             | load-session ctrl-alt-s  | (s)ave session to file named at prompt                               | save-session ctrl-alt-t  | open a new (t)erminal/shell in current directory                     | terminal
+ctrl-alt-r  | (r)ecord actions to file named at prompt¹                            | toggle-recording ctrl-alt-p  | (p)layback actions from file named at prompt¹                        | toggle-playback ctrl-alt-l  | (l)oad session from file named at prompt                             | load-session ctrl-alt-s  | (s)ave session to file named at prompt                               | save-session ctrl-alt-t  | open a new (t)erminal/shell in current directory¹                    | terminal ctrl-alt-x  | e(x)ecute a single shell command in current directory¹               | execute

 Overrides for action/key bindings can be set using environment variable BZB_BIND.
 For example, the 'launch' and 'enter' bindings can be swapped by invoking bzb with command:
 > BZB_BIND="[enter]=alt-q [launch]=right" bzb

+1. Specified actions are not recordable